ineswisseme/Simple-English-Tutor-Chat/README.md

 1 - Create all required environment in a docker following the folder structure.
 The DockerFile will install the requirements.txt when you build the image, this includes the workspace and models folders.

 2 - Build the image:

  docker build -t tutor-server .

 3 - Run the container:

- docker run --name tutor   -p 8000:8000   -v ~/workspace:/workspace   tutor-server # Change the exposed port in the DockerFile if you want to use a different port.
+ docker run --name tutor   -p port:port   -v ~/workspace:/workspace   tutor-server # Change the exposed port in the DockerFile if you want to use a different port.

 4 - Send a WAV audio file to the model via Curl:

-curl -X POST   -F "audio=@ ~/audio_test/output_mono_argentina.wav"   http://localhost:8000/chat-file
+curl -X POST   -F "audio=@ ~/audio_test/output_mono_argentina.wav"   http://localhost:*your port*/chat-file

 Thank you!